dpfinch/toar_sample/README.md

 `start_date/end_date` -Set the start and end dates for you satellite data series.
 The program automatically checks if they are suitable for the available model data

 `x_var_name` - The following variables are the names of the variables within the satellite that the program needs (e.g. latitude, longitude etc).
 These should be self explanitory.
-If the satellite file being used does not have that product then write `None`.
+If the satellite file being used does not have that product then write `None`. if the variable is within a group in the netcdf file then write it as `group_name/var_name`.

 If the time variable is split across multiple variables (e.g. year, day of year & second in day) then write these as a Python list (in square brackets, separated by commas) e.g. `['year','day_of_year','second_in_day']` and the program will try and interpret this into one date & time.